cilium/cilium/Documentation/helm-values.rst

      - Whether Hubble should prefer to announce IPv6 or IPv4 addresses if both are available.
      - bool
      - ``false``
+   * - hubble.redact
+     - Configures the list of redact options for Hubble.
+Example:    redact:   - http-url-query  You can specify the list of options from the helm CLI:    --set hubble.redact="{http-url-query}"
+     - string
+     - ``nil``
    * - hubble.relay.affinity
      - Affinity for hubble-replay
      - object